wcasper/math407spring2025/syllabus.md

 ### Required Textbooks
 The textbook for this course is:

-1. *A First Course in Abstract Algebra* 8th Edition by Fraleigh & Brand.
+1. *Abstract Algebra: An Introduction* 3rd ed by Hungerford

 ### Required technology
 For this course, you will need to have access to technology that will allow you to join Zoom lectures, join Zoom office hours, and view and upload assignments on Canvas.